robbiew/door-of-doors/README.md

 # Installation options

-### Option 1: Grab a release zip
+### Option 1: Grab the release folder

 Easiest way to get up and running.
-To download the latest, compiled release just download the zip file for your platform from RELEASES.
+To download the latest, grab everything in the `release` folder.

 ### Option 2: Build from source